 The Astore Valley: A historical paradise in Pakistan

 Pakistan is pretty wild, and not an easy country to travel around.
 For this reason, many people prefer to go on a tour and I definitely recommend the guys from Find My Adventure, a local Pakistani company with many years of experience who can arrange absolutely anything you want.
 Moreover, the readers of this blog can get an exclusive 10% discount on any of their tours by using the promo code ATC-PAK.
-Just email them, mentioning my blog and the code.
+Just email them through their contact page, mentioning my blog and the code.

 Astore, a valley 120km long with an area of 5,000km2, is located in the north of Pakistan, in Gilgit-Baltistan state.
 The valley is at the eastern face of Nanga Parbat, a peak 8,125 high, often called the Killer Mountain, as it is considered one of the most dangerous mountains in the world to climb.